thomasrey01/bachelor-project/notes.md

 raspberry pi b+
 email arno floor plan, for an aisle, how many rows (begin and end number) how many stickers per aisle (min to max) (what codes are in the aisle)

+## 22/06/2023

+### Questions
+    Back and forth with Cor
+    possible to do presentation and afterwards hand in document

+Add data to git repo
+continue emailing Cor, ask about how to know which labels are on the floor plan for thesis: research into pattern recognition for extracting floor plan, the optimal transport, pixel to coords